 What are Hitchhiker Weeds?

-Weed seeds spread in a variety of ways, be they traveling by water, by air, or on animals.
+Weed seeds spread in a variety of ways, whether traveling by water, air, or on animals.
 The group of weeds nicknamed the “hitchhikers” are seeds that stick to clothing and fur, making it difficult to dislodge them immediately.
 Their variously barbed adaptations ensure that the seeds will travel far and wide via animal locomotion, and most can be eventually shaken off down the road somewhere.

-Although it might sound like all fun and games, the weeds spread by people are not only difficult to contain, they’re costly for everyone.
-Farmers
+Although it might sound like all fun and games, the weeds spread by people are not only difficult to contain, but they’re also costly for everyone.
+Farmers lose an estimated $7.4 billion each year in productivity to eradicate these pest plants.
+Humans are spreading these seeds at a rate of 500 million to one billion seeds a year in cars alone!

 Although the weeds within crop stands are annoying, those that appear in fields can be downright dangerous for grazing animals like horses and cattle.